CMonnin/CMonnin/README.md

 <div align="center">

-👨🏻‍💻📊📈 I am currently transitioning into a data science role from an experienced, published bioanalytical chemist role.🥼🧪🧬
+👨🏻‍💻📊📈 I am currently transitioning into a software development role from an experienced, published bioanalytical chemist role.🥼🧪🧬

 </div>